sinarj/Estimating-DALYs-based-on-HAQ/README.md

 # Estimating-DALYs-based-on-HAQ

+### Credits:
+This project wouldn't have been possible without the guidance and support of my research advisor Prof. Marcia Weaver.

+The project builds on top of the code of my IHME (Institute for Health Metrics and Evaluation) colleagues: Vishnu Nandakumar, Kate  Rosettie and Jamal Yearwood.

 ## Exploratory Data Analysis (in the folder “pre_analysis”)

 •	 “DALY_regression_with_Visualizations”: This notebook runs the regressions using the Data Rich locations and produces a number of interesting visualizations